Raspberry Pi3 model B is a microcomputer for doing almost anything. Let's use it for installing storagenode for V3 of the Storj Network!

 Download Docker container with storagenode

-In our example we will need to have port no. 28967 forwarded to our RPi.
+In our example, we will need to have port no. 28967 forwarded to our RPi.
 Use the steps for Linux OS from the article Need help port-forwarding? to perform port forwarding to your Raspberry Pi.

 You can take a look at this article to learn how to install the no-ip software, if you have a dynamic public IP.
 Note that if you use the free version of no-ip, you will need to periodically renew it every month so it will continue working properly.

-Run a Docker container with storagenode
+Run the Docker container with storagenode

 We recommend to create a subfolder for the storagenode on your disk, as this would prevent your node from starting in the event that the mount accidentally fails for any reason.
 We will assume further that this subfolder is called